candostdagdeviren/candostdagdeviren.com/_posts/2019-03-25-managing-multiple-aws-environments-with-terraform.md

 }
 ```

 Lastly, we define a `aws_iam_user_policy` to attach necessary resource permissions to our brand new user.
 We give our user name in user property as `aws_iam_user.candost.name`.
 This will fetch the name we defined with `user` variable.
 We assume that we have defined a DynamoDB Table named _MyTable_.
-I’ll explain the setup of that table later.
+I'll explain the setup of that table later.

 ```
 resource "aws_iam_user_policy" "candost_policy" {